javekk/ML_Basics/decisionTree/README.md

 > Node

-Binary tree implementation which is used as data structure for the deciosion tree
+Binary tree implementation which is used as data structure for the deciosion tree.

 ## Use cases